Integrating Rasa into Live Helper Chat (Intent)

 curl -i http://localhost:5005

-# Send demo request
+# Send a demo request:

 curl localhost:5005/model/parse -d '{"text":"who are you"}'